I-hate-farms/hen/README.md

 ## Introduction
-**elementary.cmake** is a set of predefined [cmake](http://cmake.org/) macros to build vala projects in a simple declarative way using sane defaults.
+**hen** is a set of predefined [cmake](http://cmake.org/) macros to build vala projects in a simple declarative way using sane defaults.

 All is needed in **one only cmake** `CMakeLists.txt` filefile for your whole project